zenml-io/zenml/docs/book/mlops-stacks/data-validators/whylogs.md

 migration in case you decide to switch to another Data Validator.

 All you have to do is call the whylogs Data Validator methods when you need to interact with whylogs to generate data profiles.
-You may optionally use the `enable_whylabs` decorator to automatically upload the returned whylogs profile to WhyLabs, e.g.:
+You may optionally enable whylabs loggingg to automatically upload the returned whylogs profile to WhyLabs, e.g.:

 ```python